michael2012z/BitBible/markdown/KJV/files/Dan.md

 17. So he came near where I stood: and when he came, I was afraid, and fell upon my face: but he said unto me, Understand, O son of man: for at the time of the end shall be the vision.

-18. Now as he was speaking with me, I was in a deep sleep on my face toward the ground: but he touched me, and set me upright.set…: Heb. made me stand upon my standing
+18. Now as he was speaking with me, I was in a deep sleep on my face toward the ground: but he touched me, and set me upright.

 19. And he said, Behold, I will make thee know what shall be in the last end of the indignation: for at the time appointed the end shall be.